You-Gao/Personal-Website/README.md

 ## To-Do:
 * Finish Work Page
-* Mobile and Viewport Responsiveness
+* Mobile Responsiveness
-* Scripts for About Me

 ## Bugs:
-* 110% Zoom Breaks Last Project Panel
+* 110% Zoom Breaks Last Project Panel (idk)
-* First Panel Animation in About Me, Desyncs
+* First Panel Animation in About Me, Desyncs (i need to learn more on css and js)
-* Work Movement is still iffy
+* Work Movement is still iffy (i can fix this)
-* Janky Loading Animations
+* Navbar Breaking (I have no idea, always after a lag spike)

 ## Available Scripts